Unleash/unleash/website/docs/reference/api/legacy/unleash/admin/state.md

 **Query Paramters**

 - **drop** - Use this parameter if you want the database to be cleaned before import (all strategies and features will be removed).
-- **keep** - Use this query parameter if you want to keep all exiting feature toggle (and strategy) configurations as is (no override), and only insert missing feature toggles from the data provided.
+- **keep** - Use this query parameter if you want to keep all exiting feature flag (and strategy) configurations as is (no override), and only insert missing feature flags from the data provided.

 > You should be careful using the `drop` parameter in production environments.